gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 used in the constraint model to express the constraints or for efficient compilation.

 The solver will attempt to assign a node annotation label to all nodes except a user annotated function.
 Only user annotated functions may have a function annotation.
-Functions lacking a function annotation cannot be invoked cross-domain and can only have exactly one taint accross all invocations.
+Functions lacking a function annotation cannot be invoked cross-domain and can only have exactly one taint across all invocations.
 This ensures that the arguments, return and function body only touch the same taint.

 ### General Constraints